vfarcic/devops26/manuscript/15-advanced-pipelines.md

 What did we change?
 We added the `rollout` step that contains a multi-line `command` that defines the namespace where the preview is deployed.
 All we had to do is specify pipe (`|`) and indent all the lines of the command.

 Since the branch is part of the namespace and it is in upper case (e.g., `PR-27`), the namespace is converted to lower case letters to comply with the standard.
-The second line of the `rollout` command executes `kubectl rollout status` thus forcing the pipeline to wait until the app is fully up and running before executing functional tests.
+The second line of the `rollout` command sleeps for fifteen seconds.
+The reason for that wait is to ensure that the promotion build initiated by changing the repositories associated with automatic promotion to environments has started.
+Finally, the third line executes `kubectl rollout status` thus forcing the pipeline to wait until the app is fully up and running before executing functional tests.
 Additional, if the rollout will fail, the pipeline would fail as well.

 In addition to the new step, we also added `name` to all the steps we created in previous chapters.
 Now we have `unit-tests` as well as `functional-tests`.
 Please note that you should not use space and "special" characters in names.
 Even though it is not a requirement, we prefer to have the names all in lower case and words separated with dashes (`-`).
 We'll see, later on, what Jenkins X does with those names.